peterosterlund2/texel/readme.txt

   Use MPI to distribute the search to several computers connected in a cluster.

-CPU_TYPE

-  Type of x86 CPU to generate code for.

 USE_WIN7

   Compile for Windows 7 and later versions.
 This is required to be able to take